 The inner lip tattoos don’t last long.
 If yours was inked by an experienced and skilled artist, it could last up to a few years, but in most cases, it doesn’t last more than a year.
 In some situations, the inner lip tattoo doesn’t hold up even for a few months.

 Still, for some people who can easily change their minds, that’s good.
-The tattoo will fade in some time, and you won’t even remember it after a few years.
+The tattoo will fade in some time, and you may not even remember it after a few years.
 That especially holds well for people who are easy to regret their tattoo decision.

 You Can Hide Them Easily